ComradDoge/DogeEU4/README.md

 - Centralization ideas: no longer has governing_capacity negative modifier.
 - Centralization territory_autonomy_minimum swapped with Decentralization state_governing_cost.
 - Trade Management ideas: gets 10% mercantilism reduction cost.
+- Alpland reworked.
+Ideas are more defensive focused and now has a T1 government reform to give mountain towns.
+More or less acts as an end-tag.

 [/quote]